 AKA: Grimes Falls, French Hill Falls, Indian Falls

 Grimes Glen is a long deep gorge that cuts through countless layers of shale and limestone as it makes its way into the village of Naples, eventually joining with Naples Creek, the southern inlet to Canandaigua Lake.
 Grimes Greek has its origins 5 miles to the north at Cleveland Hill, one of the highest points in the Naples region.
 It drops a total of 1000 ft by the time it reaches the village, with over half of that occurring north of the 32 acre park (a section of the glen that we have yet to explore).
 The plentiful refreshing waterfalls that can be seen easily via a simple creek-walk through the park are certainly a treat, although taking a risk and doing a little climbing and exploring to reach a few of the hidden treasures of the glen is what is so exciting to many.
 Unfortunately a series of accidents has made those falls off-limits.

-Although the glen floor is outlined with trails, they are incomplete and not purposefully maintained.
-Getting your feet wet is almost unavoidable.
-It’s probably best to wear a pair of old sneakers and dig right in without hesitation.
+Although the glen floor is outlined with trails, they are incomplete, so getting your feet wet is almost unavoidable.
+It’s probably best to wear a pair of old sneakers and dip right in without hesitation.
 The water can get really cold in early spring and late fall.
-Don’t say we didn’t warn you!
+Don’t say we didn’t warn you.
 Although there are a few small cascades along the way, the most notable waterfalls are simply referred to as “first” and “second” falls.
 The first falls is a steep and striking cascade pouring over the side of the glen and spreads out over mossy and grime-covered shale layers, filling the gorge with what can be best described as “the sound of sparkling water.”

 Further up the glen, the Second Falls roars in comparison.
 Although smaller than the first, it generally carries more water.
 Take a step back and look high to see the top half of the falls, a powerful chute that seems to hug the gorge wall as it curves around the bend.
 The chute breaks up a bit as it cascades down the bottom half of the falls, yet the right side maintains a powerful jet of water.
 The gorge opens up below the falls, and houses a shallow wading pool below the falls that stretches across a grotto on the other side.